molgin/ironboard-batch-tester/README.md

 By default, Batch Tester will keep track of the labs it has tested and found to pass, and will skip them if you re-run it.
 To turn off this feature and test all labs every time, change `skip_successful_labs_on_rerun` to `false`.

 If one of your labs ends up throwing an error, Batch Tester will terminate.
-If this happens it's probably a problem with your code for that lab just like when RSpec throws an error.
-If you don't want to fix it right away, you can just add the name of that lab to the `other_labs_to_skip` array, following the format of the other arrays, so that Batch Tester will be able to finish testing the other labs when you re-run it.
+If this happens it’s probably a problem with your code for that lab just like when RSpec throws an error.
+If you don’t want to fix it right away, you can just add the name of that lab to the `other_labs_to_skip` array, following the format of the other arrays, so that Batch Tester will be able to finish testing the other labs when you re-run it.

 ----
 ## Usage